isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-dhcp-client/appendix-a.md

 ## <a name="nx_dhcp_resume"></a>nx_dhcp_resume

-Wznów zawieszony wątek klienta DHCP
+Wznawianie zawieszonego wątku klienta DHCP

 ### <a name="prototype"></a>Prototype